wp-plugins/post-type-switcher/readme.txt

 Any combination is possible, even custom post types.

-Page to Post
+* Page to Post
-Post to Page
+* Post to Page
-Page to Attachment
+* Post to Custom
-Post to Custom
+* Post to revision/attachment/navigation menu is possible but turned off by default

 == Changelog ==